 Originally published at cannabis.net

 So what is cannabis ruderalis?
 There are a ton of varieties of cannabis, some that will never be popular enough to come across and others that are found in every dispensary.
 Yet, some strains that would never be popular can make their way into daily use.
-This happens because these strains have a special trait that only become useful when they’re combined with something we use in daily life—think of how much watermelon has changed since the Renaissance.
+This happens because these strains have a special trait that only becomes useful when they’re combined with something we use in daily life—think of how much watermelon has changed since the Renaissance.

 A still life by Giovanni Stanchi—not nearly as delicious as the varieties we have today!